lyriarte/blockchain-ssm/README.md

 #### SSM state

 The SSM state represents a snapshot of a run session on a given state machine.
 It can be queried and updated from the SSM chaicode API.
 It holds the current state index, public and private data relevant to the SSM session.
+The iteration is incremented at every transition.
+The originating transition allows to track the SSM run session history in the ledger.

 ```
 "State": {
 	ssm: "Car dealership",
 	session: "deal20181201",
-	current: 0,
+	iteration: 1,
 	roles: {
 		"Buyer": "John Doe",
 		"Seller": "Joe Black"
-	}
+	},
+	current: 2,
+	origin: {from: 1, to: 2, role: "Buyer", action: "Buy"}
 	public: "Some non encrypted data",
 	private: {
 		"John Doe": "FDST54EGFH5bdfe66654",